Morningside

 What is the median house price in Morningside? +

-Morningside's median house price is approximately $1.3 million as of early 2026.
+Morningside property values vary by block size, position and condition.
 The suburb has undergone significant growth over recent years as buyers increasingly recognise its restaurant strip, character housing and connectivity as offering exceptional value within the inner-east corridor.

 How long does it take to sell a home in Morningside? +